John Haugh: Club

 when Toomevara defeated a Thurles Sarsfields side who were seeking their sixth county title in a row, the final score being Toomevara 3-15 Thurles Sarsfields 2-8.
 On this occasion Toomevara were more confident and were in excellent physical condition due to the work of Ossie Bennett, who went on to prepare Tipperary teams through the golden era of the 1960s.
 John had known the Sarsfields from the time he spent with Holycross and was fully intent on revenge for the times he had lost to them.
 He relished the challenge, gave an outstanding performance at midfield and inspired his teammates to a memorable victory over one of the greatest club teams of all time.
 John was captain of the Toomevara side that retained the North Division title in 1961 by defeating Borrisokane and became the very first recipient of the new trophy for the championship, the Frank McGrath Cup, presented in honour of Frank McGrath, who himself won three senior hurling championships with Toomevara in 1912, 1913, and 1914.
 Toomevara however lost their county title to Thurles Sarsfields that year.
 A great damper was put on the game beforehand when tragedy struck the Haugh family.
-John's brother, Gerry, a valued member of the team, was killed in a traffic accident near Clonakilty, Co.
-Cork.
+John's brother, Gerry, a valued member of the team, was killed in a traffic accident near Clonakilty, County Cork.
 In the postponed final, John was sent off early in the game for what seemed a trivial offence.
 John won his fourth and final North Tipperary senior hurling final in 1962 when Toomevara defeated Kilruane MacDonaghs.
 He also played in the North Tipperary final of 1966, which Toomevara lost narrowly to Lorrha.